frintjs/frint/site/content/guides/regions.md

 All we did from our Root App is just to define a Region, and give it a name `sidebar`.

-Now whenever a Widget becomes available, and it happens to have a target region of the same name, it would get rendered within that specific Region.
+Now whenever an App becomes available, and it happens to have a target region of the same name, it would get rendered within that specific Region.